chorus12/mlops/src/mlflow/readme.md

 ...
 INFO mlflow.projects: === Run (ID '59e4456c246542988b6c478debd22f57') succeeded ===
 ```
-Now you can use command `mlflow ui` to see if there is our run
+You can use run `mlflow ui` to see recorded run